-CAs will revoke certificates as quickly as practical upon receipt of a revocation request.
+CAs will revoke subscriber certificates as quickly as practicable upon receipt of an authenticated revocation request.
 Revocation requests must be processed before the next required CRL issuance as specified in Section 4.9.7, excepting those requests received within two hours of the next required CRL issuance.
 Revocation requests received within two hours of CRL issuance must be processed before the following CRL is published.